Archives of the University of Glasgow

+The University of Glasgow Archives & Special Collections (ASC) is a part of University Services.

-The Archives of the University of Glasgow (GUAS) maintain the historical records of the University of Glasgow back to its foundation in 1451.
-Its earliest record is a charter dating from 1304 for the lands of the earliest mention of record-keeping in the university is in 1490 when it is recorded in the Annales Universitatis Glasguensis 1451–1558 that 'in accordance with a proposition of the Lord Rector, a parchment book is ordered to be procured, in which important writs, statutes, and lists of the university, are to be engrossed: and also a paper book, for recording judicial proceedings.’
+Archives & Special Collections maintain the historical records of the University of Glasgow back to its foundation in 1451.
+Its earliest record is a charter dating from 1304 for the lands of the earliest mention of record-keeping in the university is in 1490 when it is recorded in the Annales Universitatis Glasguensis 1451–1558 that "in accordance with a proposition of the Lord Rector, a parchment book is ordered to be procured, in which important writs, statutes, and lists of the university, are to be engrossed: and also a paper book, for recording judicial proceedings."
 The Clerk to the Faculty, and subsequently the Clerk of Senate, maintained the records of the university due to the continuing requirement to ensure that the privileges, rights, policies and finances of the university were kept in good order.

-Overview

-The Clerk's Press is the oldest surviving piece of university furniture and was acquired in 1634 to hold such records.
-In 1955 the first professional University Archivist was appointed and it is currently one of the largest archive services in Scotland outside the national archives in Edinburgh.

-The University Archives also manages the Scottish Business Archives, a large internationally important collection of business records (over 500 individual collections) covering the whole of Scotland and beyond dating from the 18th century to the present.
-These collections reflect the contribution and breadth of activity that Scotland's business, industry and enterprise has made past and present to the world economy.
-The collections were inaugurated by Sydney Checkland, the first professor of Economic History, in 1959 and have been managed by the University Archives since 1975.
-The Scottish Business Archive is one of the largest collection of business archives in Europe.
+Previously considered two distinct departments of "Archive Services" and "Special Collections", the department is now known as "Archives & Special Collections".

+Today, their activities are based between their sites at 13 Thurso Street, and on Level 12 of the University Library.
+Collections held by Archives & Special Collections include: The University Archives, Manuscripts, the Scottish Business Archive, the Scottish Theatre Archive, as well as Rare Books and the House of Fraser Archive.

+Services

+Reading Room service

+Items held by Archives & Special Collections are accessible to students, researchers and the general public via appointment made through the Archives & Special Collections website.